bongaquino/infra-aws/README.md

 ## Security

+- IAM users and groups with least privilege access
 - VPC is configured with public and private subnets
 - Security groups are set up to allow necessary traffic
 - SSH access is allowed from anywhere to public subnets